Configuring the database

 Setting the migration-strategy for the quarkus provider of the connections-jpa SPI

-bin/kc.[sh|bat] start --spi-connections-jpa-quarkus-migration-strategy=manual
+bin/kc.[sh|bat] start --spi-connections--jpa--quarkus-migration-strategy=manual

 If you want to get a SQL file for DB initialization, too, you have to add this additional SPI initializeEmpty (true/false):